 7. Make an effort with the language.
 Some people will say, if you’re only going to be here a year, don’t bother.
 Well, I disagree.
 It’ll help you be more understanding of the kind of hellish difficulty your own students face learning English, it’ll make you a better teacher, win you a smpidgin more respect from Koreans you interact with, and

 really it’s the least you can do in an effort to understand this place you’re living in and profiting from being.
 It’s as essential as adjusting to the local bugs or learning to use a squat toilet.

 Korea can be a deeply frustrating place.
-Practically speaking, you have very few legal rights and not much protection from bad employers (who abound, even in the big chains); you’re a hairless monkey to a lot of the population outside of Seoul; you’re in the middle of a culture that in many ways seems more dysfunctional than it is (though, it is, honestly, also quite dysfunctional in areas where North America is very attentive to combat dysfunction — sexism and the sex trade that go with it, Confucian ageism, superificiality, political and academic corruption, and so on are just a part of life, accepted in the way of “Well, what can you do?”, as average North Americans look at things like environmental issues or the problem of alcoholism.
-Things are getting better on a number of levels, but you know, this society has only been free for a decade and a half, and there’s a long way to go.
+Practically speaking, especially if you’re on an E2 visa, you have relatively few legal rights and not much protection from bad employers (who abound, even in the big educational franchises); you’re a (relatively) hairless monkey to a lot of the population outside of Seoul; you’re in the middle of a culture that in many ways seems more dysfunctional than it is (though, it is, honestly, also quite dysfunctional in areas where North America is very attentive to combat dysfunction—deep sexism and the massive sex trade that goes with it, Confucian ageism, superificiality, political and academic corruption, and so on are just a part of life, accepted in the way of “Well, what can you do?”, as average North Americans look at things like environmental issues or food deserts.
+Things are slowly getting better on a number of levels, but you know, this society has only been free for a decade and a half, and there’s a long way to go.
 You will not fix it.
 The best thing you can do is work to understand it and function within, against, or in some other relation to it.